YOU "CAN USE" YOUR CAC WITH WINDOWS 8 & 8.1

 To use DTS with Internet Explorer 11 on Windows 8.1, look here for instructions

 People who have updated from Windows 8 to 8.1 (who were previously using ActivClient 6.2.0.x) will need to uninstall it, restart computer to be able to use your CAC now.

-NEWS: The latest patch (126.96.36.1998) for ActivClient 188.8.131.52 (2A below) claims to work with Windows 8.1.
-My tests on 4 January 2014 It will read, but you are still prompted for your PIN quite often.
+NEWS: The latest patch (188.8.131.528) for ActivClient 184.108.40.206 (2A below) is needed to use your CAC with Windows 8.1.
+In my tests it will read, but you are still prompted for your PIN quite often.
 I was also not able to read most emails, I could only see the header.
 Google Chrome would open up all except for the encrypted emails since S/MIME is not compatible with anything but Internet Explorer.

 NOTE: One VERY Annoying problem with using the Windows 8 & 8.1 built in Smart Card Utility [even using ActivClient 7.0.1.x / 7.0.2.x] is when accessing Outlook Web App (OWA) aka web.mail.mil.
 You may be prompted for your PIN constantly.
 Windows 7 users had the option to install ActivClient 6.2.0.x to cache their PIN.
 The current 6.2.0.x version of ActivClient does not work on [most people's] Windows 8 or 8.1 computers.
 Both Smart Card Manager & CSSi did not experience this very annoying issue for me in my tests.
 (Smart Card Manager is not helping some Navy personnel with the annoying PIN prompt).
 CSSi did require me to "activate" my CAC each time I inserted it into the reader.
 See #2 below for links.